SRamah/Apriori/README.md

 To run the project from the command line, go to the dist folder and type the following:

 `java -jar "Algorithme_Apriori.jar"`

+You can you use the testset files to get start...